-In the event of an emergency resulting in displacement of individuals and families from their homes, guided by the provincial agreement between Red Cross and Immigration, Skills, and Labor (ISL), the Red Cross shall:
+In the event of an emergency resulting in displacement of individuals and families from their homes, guided by the provincial agreement between Canadian Red Cross (CRC) and Department of Children Seniors & Social Development (CSSD) the CRC shall:

 - 1) At the request of the Emergency Operations Manager provide the provision of emergency social services: - a.
-Less than 10 families or 25 individuals impacted: - b.
-Level 1 Activation of Personal Disaster Assistance Team through 1-800-222-9597 - c.
-10 or more families, or 25 or more individuals: - d.
-Level 2-5 Activation of Emergency Response Team; ISL will activate agreement, however, the City should notify CRC through calling the staff designate and/or 1-800-222-9597. - e.
-In either situation, needs of individuals will be determined by needs assessment and may include registration, reception and inquiry, food, clothing, commercial lodging or congregate shelter, personal services, safety and well-being, family reunification, and other services deemed appropriate in consultation with officials and partners.
+Less than 10 families or 25 individuals impacted (level 1 response): Through the CRC Personal Disaster Assistance (PDA) program by calling 1-800-222-9597 - b.
+10 or more families, or 25 or more individuals (level 2 response): CSSD agreement will be activated, however, the City of St. John's (CSJ) shall notify CRC by calling 1-800-222-9597 and/or the staff designate to have this agreement activated. - c.
+Level 2-5 Activation of Emergency Response Team; CSSD agreement will be activated, however, CSJ shall notify CRC by calling the staff designate and/or 1-800-222-9597 to have the CRC/CSSD agreement activated.

+In either situation, the needs of individuals will be determined by needs assessment and may include registration, reception and inquiry, food, clothing, commercial lodging or congregate shelter, personal services, family reunification, and other services deemed appropriate in consultation with officials and partners.

-- Provide a Canadian Red Cross Representative to Liaise with the City either in person or virtually. - 3) Maintain detailed logs of all actions taken. - Participate in post-emergency debriefing and provide reports as requested.
+- 2) Provide a Canadian Red Cross Representative to Liaise with the City either in person or virtually. - 3) Maintain detailed record of all actions taken. - 4) Participate in post-emergency debriefing and provide reports as requested.